Lunt Roman Fort

 The fort at Lunt was built at the time of Queen Boudicca's revolt against the Romans in Britain, possibly as a supply depot and army headquarters.
 The location makes sense, as Lunt stands close to the junction of two major Roman roads; Watling Street and the Fosse Way, and overlooks a crossing of the River Sowe.

 There were three phases of occupation; the first fort was occupied by a legion.
-After 4 years the garrison was downsized to a cohort, possibly indicating that the turmoil of the Boudiccan rebellion had subsided.
+After four years the garrison was downsized to a cohort, possibly indicating that the turmoil of Boudicca's rebellion had subsided.
 Several earlier buildings were torn down to make room for a gyrus, or circular enclosure for training horses.
 This gyrus is thought to be unique in the entire Roman Empire.
 After 20 years the fort fell out of use, and for a century it was left untouched until being briefly put back into service as a temporary fortification.

 What makes the fort at Lunt so intriguing is that it has been partially reconstructed by the Royal Engineers, using traditional tools and techniques that the Romans would have employed, so that visitors can get a sense of what it might have looked like when new.
 The Engineers built an imposing timber gateway with adjoining ramparts, one of the granary buildings, and the gyrus.